-The segments were organised based on the type and nature of service delivered by the Municipality These services are delivered in various municipal departments, which for reporting purposes are allocated to a standard functional areas reported on a monthly basis.
-Information reported doat these segments are used by management as a basis for evaluating these segments' performances and for making descinent about the allocation of resources.
-The disclosure of information about these segments' is also considered appropriate for scalard reporting programs.
+The segments were organised based on the type and nature of service delivered by the Municipality.
+These services are delivered in various municipal departments, which for reporting purposes are allocated to a standarised functional area (guided by mSCOA regulations).
+Budgets are prepared for each functional area and the budget versus actual amounts are reported on a monthly basis.
+Information reported about these segments is used by management as a basis for evaluating the segments' performances and for making decisions about the allocation of resources.
+The disclosure of information about these segments is also considered appropriate for external reporting purposes.

-Reporting on segment assets and labilities in labilities associated with each segment is not used by management for decision making purposes, and relative in it having more too A.sasks and labilities are utilised by management to assess key francial indicators for the Municipality as a whole.
-Accordingly, the assets and labilities per segment are not required to be decision.
+Reporting on segment assets and liabilities

+The Municipality has assessed that assets and liabilities associated with each segment is not used by management for decision making purposes, and neither is it being reported on.
+Assets and liabilities are utilised by management to assess key financial indicators for the Municipality as a whole.
+Accordingly, the assets and liabilities per segment are not required to be disclosed.